r3fang/SnapATAC/examples/Cusanovich_2018/Cusanovich_2018.md

 ## Re-analysis of mouse pre-frontal cortex (PFC) from Cusanovich 2018

 **Step 1.
-Download pre-frontal cortex sciATAC-seq from UW mouse atlas website**.
-Based on the bam header, reads are mapped to mm9 using bowtie2 with parameters `basic-0 -p 12 -X 2000 -3 1 -x` and sorted by coordiantes.
-In order to generate `snap` file, we first need to resort the reads based on the read name.
+Download pre-frontal cortex sciATAC-seq dataset from UW mouse atlas website**.
+Here we download the bam file that contains the alingments.
+Based on the header info, reads are mapped to mm9 using bowtie2 with parameters `basic-0 -p 12 -X 2000 -3 1 -x` and sorted by coordiantes.
+In order to generate `snap` file, we first need to re-sort the reads based on the read name.

 ```
 > wget http://krishna.gs.washington.edu/content/members/ajh24/mouse_atlas_data_release/bams/PreFrontalCortex_62216.bam